Seasonal thaws under mid-to-low pressure atmospheres on Early Mars: Results

 In practice, we followed the steps described below.
 First, we run ESTM until convergence is found for a given set of input parameters.
 The resulting seasonal-latitudinal temperature map, $T_0$, refers to the altimetric datum and not to the actual surface.
 Second, we correct the seasonal-latitudinal $T_0$ map of ESTM for the altitude as described in Section \ref{sss:topography}, obtaining $T_s$.
 Third, we search for the highest ($T_{\text{max}}$) and lowest ($T_{\text{min}}$) temperature in the $T_s$ map.
 If $T_{\text{max}}$ is above the freezing temperature of water, then we calculate the fraction of the martian year for which this condition is satisfied at that specific latitude. $T_{\text{max}}$ imposes the most stringent limit on the melting of ices at a given latitude.
 Fourth, we check which latitude lasts the most above-freezing temperatures and save the result as a fraction of martian year.
 Usually, but not always, it is the same latitude at which $T_{\text{max}}$ occurs.
 In particular, we considered two different threshold temperatures $T_{\text{thr}}$ as "above-freezing": 273 K and 252 K. The first one refers to pure water, the second one refers to a saturated solution of NaCl \citep[i.e. brine,][]{fairen10}.
 These thresholds are reported in Figs.~\ref{fig:results_obliquity}-\ref{fig:results_orbits} as red and yellow lines, respectively.
 Finally, using $T_{\text{min}}$, we check the run for CO$_2$ condensation at surface, which signals the potential beginning of an atmospheric collapse.
 Notice that we do not compute the duration or magnitude of this condition: even if condensation occurs at a single latitude point and for a single time-step interval ($\sim$14 d), that run will still be flagged as "condensing".
 In Figs.~\ref{fig:results_obliquity}-\ref{fig:results_orbits}, the regions of the parameter space in which we found condensation of the atmospheric CO$_2$ at surface are hatched.
 Notice that $T_{\text{max}}$ and $T_{\text{min}}$ generally occurs at different latitudes and positions along the orbit.

 All runs start using an isothermal latitudinal profile at 300 K. Thus, no ocean ice is present at the initial time of the simulation.
 Due to climate bistability, the final climate state might depend on the starting temperature.
 However, since: (i) the only source of bistability in ESTM is the ice-albedo feedback \citep{murante20}, (ii) only ocean ices are tracked dynamically and (iii) the ocean coverage is small, we expect bistability to be generally negligible.
+In Appendix \ref{app:profiles}, we show and discuss the latitudinal OLR, TOA albedo and diffusion profiles for a small number of selected cases.